 Split testing tools and analytics show you if your campaign is working or not, allowing you to quickly make adjustments to improve poor results or to continue with approaches that work.

 People may be taking a peek at your website or online ads to check what you have to offer.
-Email marketing can help you turn them into buying customers.
+Email marketing can help you turn simple visitors into buying customers.
 First, you have to get them to sign up for your email subscription.
 You can do this by offering a freebie.
 For example, a food subscription business can provide recipes in exchange for signup.

 Once you’ve gotten prospective customers to sign up, send them a welcome email that shows them what you have to offer.
 Instead of being too pushy with your sales pitch, try to pull them in by making them feel that they belong to your tribe.